 Senate Sub. for HB 2109 authorizes rules and regulations or administrative guidelines regarding a tax amnesty program available to certain taxpayers.
 It also requires the Secretary of Revenue to adopt rules and regulations to implement taxation on electronic cigarettes.
+(The corresponding rules and regulations were heard at the January 3, 2017, meeting.)

 Senate Sub. for HB 2155 requires the Secretary of Revenue to adopt rules and regulations to implement license requirements for nonprofit organizations conducting raffles and governing the conduct of raffles by those nonprofit organizations, upon recommendations of the Administrator of Charitable Gaming (Administrator) (a position created by the bill).
 Also upon recommendation of the Administrator, the Secretary is required to adopt all rules and regulations necessary for the administration and enforcement by the Administrator of the Kansas Charitable Gaming Act regarding bingo and raffles.
-Those rules and regulations must include reasonable criteria for approval of applications for registration. (heard November 16, 2015, and January 7, 2016)
+Those rules and regulations must include reasonable criteria for approval of applications for registration.
+(The corresponding rules and regulations were heard at the November 16, 2015, and January 7, 2016, meetings.)

 HB 2223 authorizes the Secretary of Revenue to adopt rules and regulations necessary to implement provisions allowing a public venue, club, or drinking establishment to offer customer self-service of wine from automated devices on licensed premises under certain circumstances.
-The bill also authorizes the Secretary to adopt rules and regulations to implement annual vineyard permits that enable the holders, who each must have more than 100 vines, to sell wine on the premises. (heard August 10, 2015)
+The bill also authorizes the Secretary to adopt rules and regulations to implement annual vineyard permits that enable the holders, who each must have more than 100 vines, to sell wine on the premises.
+(The corresponding rules and regulations were heard at the August 10, 2015, meeting.)